Childbirth: Quick facts for the UK

 • The best person trained to address pelvic floor and tummy separation issues is a women's health physiotherapist.
 There are specialist physios both working with the NHS and privately.
 Ask your GP for a referral or visit the Squeezy App directory and find a physio near you.
 Most health insurances cover specialist physio appointments.

-• Make sure your PT, yoga class teacher, etc has special training in women's postnatal health.
+• Make sure your PT, yoga class teacher, etc has special training in women's postnatal health and so understand which exercises help you and which ones can worsen your health.

 • 90% of women tear in childbirth and between 1-10% of women experience severe perineal tears (called 3rd/4th-degree tears or OASI, obstetric and sphincter injuries) in childbirth, although health professionals feel this figure has been underestimated.
 3rd/4th-degree tears are a common cause of faecal incontinence.
 Visit the MASIC Foundation website for more information on prevention and treatment.